shaunroblewis/CursedLFS/README.md

 [user]
 default=username
 ```
 At this point, everything running inside your LFS WSL2 distro has been compiled from source with the exception of the kernel image.
-Note that the kernel image is shared by all WSL2 distrobutions.
+Note that the kernel image is shared by all WSL2 distributions.
 If you want to compile your own kernel image to use across all installed WSL2 distros, the instructions can be found at KERNEL.md.